kosmoi/lenic/README.md

 ### Debian

 I recommend using the DEB-Version of Lenic.
-For installing the deb-version, first open a terminal and simply type these three commands.
+For installing the deb-version, first open a terminal and simply type these three commands one after another.

 First this one to download the deb-file:

 `wget https://github.com/kosmoi/lenic/releases/download/v.0.1.2-1/lenic_0.1.2-1_all.deb`